Concordium/concordium.github.io/source/shared/net/desktop-wallet/install-ledger-app.rst

 #.
 Press the right button to navigate to **Firmware version**.

 #.
 Press both buttons to view the **Secure Element** version.

-If it says **2.0.0**, you don’t have to update the firmware.
+   - For **Mainnet**, if it says **2.0.0**, you don’t have to update the firmware.
 If there’s a lower version number, you’ll have to update the firmware.
+   - For **Testnet**, if it says **2.0.3**. you don't have to update the firmware.
+If there's a lower version number, you'll have to update the firmware.

 For details on how to update the Ledger firmware, see `Ledger‘s guide <https://support.ledger.com/hc/en-us/articles/360002731113-Update-Ledger-Nano-S-firmware>`_.

 Once you have updated the firmware version, you can download the version of the Ledger app that is appropriate for your firmware at :ref:`Downloads <downloads>`.

 ..
 Note::
-   There is a version of the Ledger app for devices with firmware 2.0.0 and a version for devices with firmware 2.1.0.
+   For **Mainnet** there is a version of the Ledger app for devices with firmware 2.0.0 and a version for devices with firmware 2.1.0.
 Make sure you choose the correct app version.
+For **Testnet**, only the Ledger app for devices with firmware 2.1.0 can be used.
 Follow the instructions below to update your app:

    * :ref:`update-app-windows`
    * :ref:`update-app-macos`